tnightengale/dbt-meta-testing/README.md

                 - mock_schema_test
 ```

-Models that do not meet their configured test minimums will be listed in the
+Models that do not meet their configured test minimums, either because they lack
+the tests or are not even documented, will be listed in the
 error when validated via a `run-operation`:
 ```
 usr@home dbt-meta-testing $ dbt run-operation required_tests